-Getting your van solar system sizing right can make the difference between energy independence and constantly worrying about dead batteries.
-Too little solar leaves you scrambling for power, while oversized systems waste money that could fund more adventures.
-After nearly a decade of installing solar systems in Colorado vans—from weekend warriors to full-time van lifers—we've learned how to size solar panels van systems that actually match real-world usage.
+Getting your van solar system sizing right can make the difference between energy independence and always worrying about dead batteries.
+Too little solar leaves you scrambling for power.
+Big systems waste money that could fund more trips.
+After nearly a decade of putting in solar systems in Colorado vans, from weekend warriors to full-time van lifers, we've learned how to size solar panels that match real-world usage.

-At The Vansmith, our standard 2kWh lithium system includes 300W of solar, but we regularly install systems ranging from 200W to 1,000W+ depending on actual needs.
-This comprehensive guide helps you calculate exactly how much solar your van life requires, avoiding both underpowered systems and expensive overkill.
+At The Vansmith, our standard 2kWh lithium system comes with 300W of solar, but we often install systems ranging from 200W to 1,000W+ based on actual needs.
+This complete guide helps you figure out how much solar your van life requires, avoiding both weak systems and costly overkill.

 Understanding Van Solar System Basics